 Getting Affordable Life Insurance Coverage after a Heart Valve Replacement

 Before you apply for coverage, it’s important that you improve your health through diet and exercise.
 Both of these will help you lose weight, lower your blood pressure, lower your cholesterol, and much more.
 Losing weight can save you 50% on your life insurance coverage.
 Before you start any exercise program, it’s important that you talk to your doctor to discuss any safety issues.

 One important way that you can save money on your life insurance protection is to cut out any tobacco that you currently use.
 You know that tobacco is bad for your overall health and your heart, but millions of Americans continue to use it.
 If you’re a smoker or you use chewing tobacco, then the insurance company is going to view you as a drastically higher risk for life insurance.
 Smokers are going to pay at least twice as much for their life insurance protection.
 As an applicant with a heart valve replacement, you’re already a high risk, but if you smoke, it could cause you to be declined for life insurance protection.

 Every insurance company is different, and all of them are going to look at your heart valve replacement differently.
-Some insurance companies are going to offer you affordable rates while others are going to automatically decline you for coverage.
+Some insurance companies are going to make an offer while others are going to automatically decline you for coverage.
 It’s important that you find the perfect company for your life insurance protection.
 We can help you find the perfect policy at the most affordable rate.

 Frequently asked Questions